deadalusai/rust-for-csharp-developers/notes.md

 Like C#, structs are a collection of values accessible by name.

+An `impl` block allows us to implement methods on the struct.
+You can use this same pattern for all other struct types in Rust (which we'll see in the next slides).

 Unlike C# a struct must be "constructed" in a single expression - no partially initialized values allowed.